 What's happening this week in York

-The York Symphony Orchestra presents George Gershwin's musical masterpiece "Rhapsody in Blue," 7:30 p.m.
-Saturday, Feb.
-15, at the Strand Theatre, 50 N. George St. The concert will also feature Prokofiev's Symphony No. 5.
-Tickets start at $5.
-Information: www.YorkSymphony.org.

-CapFilm presents "Mutiny on the Bounty," 2 p.m.
-Sunday, Feb.
-16, at the Capitol Theatre.
-The 1935 drama stars Charles Laughton and Clark Gable in the tale of one of the most famous mutinies in history.
-Tickets: $7.
+It's a Brewster family reunion as Upstart Arts presents "Arsenic and Old Lace," Feb.
+21-23 at St. John's Episcopal Church, 140 N. Beaver St. Two sweet aunts welcome home two of their nephews in the comedy, just keep an eye on the refreshments.
+Showtimes: 7 p.m Friday and Saturday, 3 p.m Sunday.
+Free, donations accepted.
+Information: www.facebook.com/upstartarts.

+Revel in the unique sound of Paris Washboard at 7:30 p.m.
+Friday, Feb.
+21, in the Capitol Theatre at the Appell Center for the Performing Arts, 50 N. George St. The musicians bring jazz to life with the combination of clarinet, trombone, piano and washboard.
+Tickets: $25-$35.
 Information: appellcenter.org.

-Take in the Southern soul rock sound of JJ Grey & Mofro at 7:30 p.m.
-Sunday, Feb.
-16, in the Strand Theatre at the Appell Center for the Performing Arts, 50 N. George St. The concert also features Chicago-based musician Neal Francis.
-Tickets: $38-$47.
+CapFilm presents the premiere of "In Your Afterglow," 4 p.m.
+Sunday at the Capitol Theatre, 50 N. George St. The film was produced and filmed in York and tells the story of a psychology professor who exploits the gift of an autistic girl to uncover the mystery of her past life.
+It stars Trish McGee.
+Tickets: $10.
 Information: appellcenter.org.

-"Golden Girls" fans, get ready for some new times with the friends with "That Golden Girls Show," a parody of the TV classic with puppets meant for old fans and newcomers alike.
-The show comes to the Pullo Center at 7:30 p.m Sunday, Feb.
-16. Tickets: $29.
-Information: pullocenter.york.psu.edu.

-York College Theatre Program kicks off its 2020 season with "Blacktop Sky," a contemporary play about three African American teenagers who are trying to make their dream come true.
-Showtimes: 7:30 p.m.
-Thursday through Saturday, Feb.
-20-22, and 3 p.m.
-Saturday, Feb.
-22, at the Perko black box theater in the Waldner Performing Arts Center on the campus.
-Free, reservations recommended.
-Information: ycp.edu/theatre or 717-600-3868.
+The York County History Center continues a tradition with Fastnacht Day, Tuesday, Feb.
+25, at the center, 250 E. Market St. Get a taste from the Pennsylvania Dutch with free fastnachts and coffee at 9:30 a.m.

 Join the Conversation